Computer worm: Features

 Worms are more infectious than traditional viruses.
 They not only infect local computers, but also all servers and clients on the network based on the local computer.
 Worms can easily spread through shared folders, e-mails, malicious web pages, and servers with a large number of vulnerabilities in the network.

 Harm

 Any code designed to do more than spread the worm is typically referred to as the "payload".
-Typical malicious payloads might delete files on a host system (e.g., the ExploreZip worm), encrypt files in a ransomware attack, or exfiltrate data such as confidential documents or passwords.
+Typical malicious payloads might delete files on a host system (e.g., the ExploreZip worm), encrypt files in a ransomware attack (e.g., the WannaCry worm), or exfiltrate data such as confidential documents or passwords.

 Some worms may install a backdoor.
 This allows the computer to be remotely controlled by the worm author as a "zombie".
 Networks of such machines are often referred to as botnets and are very commonly used for a range of malicious purposes, including sending spam or performing DoS attacks.